-• Elasticity of demand and elasticity of supply Meaning, types, percentage, method of measuring elasticity of demand and elasticity of supply.
+Elasticity of demand and elasticity of supply Meaning, types; percentage, method of measuring elasticity of demand and elasticity of supply, Factors affecting elasticity of demand.

 The concept of price elasticity of demand and supply are to be explained with percentage method.
-Simple numerical problems should be taught.
+(Simple numerical problems should be taught).
+The factors affecting the elasticity of demand are to be specified.